Macbeth (1948 film): Release and reception

 The truncated version of Macbeth remained in release until 1980, when the original uncut version with the Scottish-tinged soundtrack was restored by the UCLA Film and Television Archive and the Folger Shakespeare Library.
-On Rotten Tomatoes, the film has an approval rating of 88% based on 25 reviews, with an average rating of 7.52/10.
+On Rotten Tomatoes, the film has an approval rating of 87% based on 30 reviews, with an average rating of 7.4/10.
 The site's critics' consensus reads: "This haunting, eccentric Macbeth may be hampered by budget constraints, but Orson Welles delivers both behind and in front of the camera."

+Slant Magazine wrote, "While French writers and filmmakers as disparate as Jean Cocteau, André Bazin and Robert Bresson celebrated the film, American critics panned it and U.S. audiences disdained it."
+Bresson claimed, "I love too much natural settings and natural light not to love also the fake light and the cardboard settings of Macbeth."

+Variety wrote, "Welles' idea of Shakespeare is such a personalized version.
+Production was comparatively inexpensive and looks it.
+Mood is as dour as the Scottish moors and crags that background the plot.
+Film is crammed with scenery-chewing theatrics in the best Shakespearean manner with Welles dominating practically every bit of footage."